Manuelir/spaceappsvlc22/README.md

-# :satellite: About ISS 3D Tracking
+# :satellite: About ISS Tracking by Prueba Rana

 This is a small project that makes use of the [Three.js](https://threejs.org/) library to make use of 3D models and render them on the web.
 This application obtains the location data of the International Space Station (ISS) :rocket: and maps them in real time on the 3D model of the Earth.